Josh Joplin Group

 The band was managed briefly by Nettwerk Music Group before making a slight name change to Josh Joplin Group when Artemis Records headed by legendary industry moguls Danny Goldberg and Daniel Glass. signed them to their label.
 They were picked up by Indigo Girls and Matthew Sweet manager, Russell Carter.

 The Artemis re-release would feature an alternative version of Joplin's ballad, I've Changed.
 It was lavishly produced by Peter Collins at Ocean Way Nashville recording studio, with Kenny Aronoff playing drums.
 A slightly more successful collaboration came when ex-Modern Lover / Talking Head, Jerry Harrison was brought on produce the opening track, Matter and Joplin's new song, Camera One, which hadn't been previously released.

 The album came out on January 30, 2001 to strong reviews and sold over 100,000 records in its first week.
 Its single, "Camera One," was the first independent release to go number-one at Triple A radio and went to number 22 on the Billboard Top 40 chart in 2001.
 It won the "Single Of The Year" award by the American Association of Independent Music.
-Useful Music songs were featured in many of the top rated shows of the time, including Party of Five, Dawson's Creek, Northern Exposure, and Camera One was a feature of an episode of the comedy series Scrubs.
+Useful Music songs were featured in many of the top rated shows of the time, including Party of Five, Dawson's Creek, and Camera One was a feature of an episode of the comedy series Scrubs.

-Josh Joplin Group toured America, Mexico, Canada, Australia, and all of Europe.
-They played shows with countless bands, and artists including Travis, Old 97's, Matthew Sweet, Uncle Green, Yeah Yeah Yeahs, Lifehouse, Pink, Smoke, and had finished performing a German festival in Cologne, when Green Day burned their drums on stage.
+Josh Joplin Group toured the US, Mexico, Canada, Australia, and all of Europe.
+They played shows with countless bands, and artists including Travis, Old 97's, Matthew Sweet, Uncle Green, Yeah Yeah Yeahs, Lifehouse, Pink, and Smoke, and had finished performing a German festival in Cologne, when Green Day burned their drums on stage.
 The band has also appeared on Late Night with Conan O'Brien, Late Show with David Letterman, The Late Late Show with Craig Ferguson, The Panel (Australian TV series), The Mike Bullard Show, Viva TV (Germany), MTV, VH1.